Spirituality: Modern spirituality

 Modern notions of spirituality developed throughout the 19th and 20th centuries, mixing Christian ideas with Western esoteric traditions and elements of Asian, especially Indian, religions.
 Spirituality became increasingly disconnected from traditional religious organizations and institutions.
 It is sometimes associated today with philosophical, social, or political movements such as liberalism, feminist theology, and green politics.

+Modern Roman religion

+In modern Roman neopagan spirituality, initiation is a central element that facilitates deeper spiritual development and access to sacred knowledge.
+It is viewed as a transformative process, guiding the initiate through stages of spiritual growth.
+Initiation introduces the individual to the esoteric meanings of Roman myths, deities, and the concept of pax deorum (peace of the gods), aligning the individual with cosmic order.
+This process not only prepares the initiate for participation in rituals but also emphasizes personal alignment with the divine will.
+As such, initiation is both a rite of passage and a means to engage meaningfully with divine forces, ensuring the individual's spiritual preparedness to uphold the traditions of Roman religious practice.

 Transcendentalism and Unitarian Universalism

 Ralph Waldo Emerson (1803–1882) was a pioneer of the idea of spirituality as a distinct field.
 He was one of the major figures in Transcendentalism, an early 19th-century liberal Protestant movement, which was rooted in English and German Romanticism, the Biblical criticism of Johann Gottfried Herder and Friedrich Schleiermacher, the skepticism of Hume, and Neoplatonism.

 The Transcendentalists emphasized an intuitive, experiential approach to religion.
 Following Schleiermacher, an individual's intuition of truth was taken as the criterion for truth.
 In the late 18th and early 19th century, the first translations of Hindu texts appeared, which were also read by the Transcendentalists, and influenced their thinking.
 They also endorsed universalist and Unitarianist ideas, leading to Unitarian Universalism, the idea that there must be truth in other religions as well since a loving God would redeem all living beings, not just Christians.